krammarkro/Quest_Master/README.md

 check_old_entries = false

 [channels]
-assignment_log = Channel were Extentions Accepted, Decliened and Finished messages are Send assignment_channel = Channel were Staff can interact with their assignments checkup_channel = If turned on will send a checkup message X days after Assignment oneshot_channel = Currently Not used
+assignment_log = #Channel were Extentions Accepted, Decliened and Finished messages are Send assignment_channel = #Channel were Staff can interact with their assignments checkup_channel = #If turned on will send a checkup message X days after Assignment oneshot_channel = #Currently Not used

 [assignments]
-hiatus = "Hungover"
+hiatus = "Hungover" #Hiatus Role

 [roles]
 RP = ["B", "C"]